Hybrid Reasoning Bot¶

 from hands_on_ai.chat import get_response

-from hands_on_ai.rag.utils import embed_query, get_top_k
+from hands_on_ai.rag.utils import get_top_k

 # Emoji constants